Symposium 2025

 A BEACON OF RESEARCH, INNOVATION AND excellence

 Ranked among the top 150 universities worldwide (top 50 in 6 disciplines and top 100 in 15 disciplines), Université Grenoble Alpes also stands out as the most inventive university in Europe, with over 3,300 patents filed between 2000 and 2020 and 170 active start-ups.
-It welcomes 57,000 students, including 3,000 doctoral candidates and 11,000 international students, and is a global leader in fields such as AI,
+It welcomes 57,000 students, including 3,000 doctoral candidates and 11,000 international students, and is a global leader in fields such as AI, quantum engineering, digital health, and cybersecurity.

-annually (70% on the Grenoble site), supports 240 start-ups, and manages 30 technological platforms.
+As the leading research organization in France and Europe for patent filings, the CEA files 660 patents annually (70% on the Grenoble site), supports 240 start-ups, and manages 30 technological platforms.
 It notably launched Minatec and INES and hosts France’s first industrial renewable hydrogen unit.

 The region also hosts five major international research facilities (ESRF, ILL, EMBL, IRAM, EMFL), welcoming over 8,000 visiting researchers annually, thereby strengthening its global scientific influence.